-To address these challenges, it is essential to advance indigenous manufacturing capabilities and develop viable alternatives technologies for the imported items that can be produced domestically.
+To address these challenges, it is essential to advance indigenous manufacturing capabilities and develop viable alternatives to imported technologies that can be produced domestically.
 Strengthening the local manufacturing ecosystem will not only reduce import dependency but also enhance self-reliance, promote industrial growth, and generate employment opportunities.
 This requires focused research and development (R&D) to overcome technological barriers, optimize manufacturing processes, and explore innovative materials and design alternatives.